-Samsung Electronics MENA And The United Nations Development Programme Announce 'ACT28 AI For Climate Hackathon' To Support Youth Sustainability Effort...
+Samsung Electronics MENA and the United Nations Development Programme announce 'ACT28 AI for Climate Hackathon' to support youth sustainability effort...

-(MENAFN- PR Newswire) Hackathon aims to leverage AI, ML, mobile technologies and other frontier technologies to create innovative solutions for climate change challenges
+(MENAFN- Asdaa BCW) Hackathon aims to leverage AI, ML, mobile technologies and other frontier technologies to create innovative solutions for climate change challenges

-DUBAI, UAE, Dec.
-14, 2023 /PRNewswire/ -- Samsung Electronics MENA, in partnership with the United Nations Development Programme

 The panellists discussed the challenges and opportunities for young entrepreneurs in the climate-tech sector, the role of the sector in creating jobs for youth, and Samsung's initiatives in developing and investing in green and sustainable technology.